cdeshapriya/desec-stack/deployment/README.md

    (For a complete list, see `www/README.md`.)

-   While we recommend to obtain signed certificates from Let's Encrypt, it's also possible to let desec-stack generate self-signed certificates on startup by just skipping this step.
+   While we recommend obtaining signed certificates from Let's Encrypt, it's also possible to let desec-stack generate self-signed certificates on startup by just skipping this step.
 To use the deSEC certbot hook, first download it to an appropriate location and set up your credentials and domain name.